CiscoDevNet/AppD-Cloud-Kickstart/AWS_VM_BUILD_INSTRUCTIONS.md

 2. Supply a valid AppDynamics Controller license file:

-	-	Copy your AppDynamics Controller '`license.lic`' and rename it to '`provisioners/scripts/centos/tools/appd-controller-license.lic`'.
+	-	Copy your AppDynamics Controller `license.lic` and rename it to `provisioners/scripts/centos/tools/appd-controller-license.lic`.

 ## Build the Amazon Machine Images (AMIs) with Packer